 The importance of diversification

-The best strategy for minimising risk is to spread investments across multiple, unrelated areas.
+The best strategy for minimising risk is to diversify by spreading investments across multiple, unrelated areas.
 This should include a range of different asset classes (shares, bonds, cash and ‘real’ assets such as property) as well as geographical regions and market sectors.
-Diversifying in this way gives your portfolio the chance to produce positive returns over time without being vulnerable to any single area or stock under-performing.
+Diversification gives your portfolio the chance to produce positive returns over time without being vulnerable to any single area or stock under-performing.

-You can diversify further with an adviser who uses a dynamic ‘multi-manager’ approach.
+Choosing an adviser who uses a dynamic ‘multi-manager’ approach can help increase diversification.
 By combining several carefully selected fund managers, this reduces reliance on any one manager making the right decisions in all market conditions.

 Establishing a suitable investment approach

-As well as being well-diversified when investing, it is crucial to carefully assess your situation, income requirements, goals and timeline alongside your appetite for risk.
-This is best done objectively by an experienced professional who can then build a portfolio with the right balance of risk/return for your peace of mind.
+When investing, it is crucial to carefully assess your situation, income requirements, goals and timeline alongside your appetite for risk.
+This is best done objectively by an experienced professional who can then build a diversified portfolio with the right balance of risk/return for your peace of mind.
 Your arrangements should also be structured as tax-efficiently as possible for your life abroad.
-Talk to a locally based adviser with cross-border experience to make the most of available opportunities.

-If markets still make you nervous, you could explore a ‘pound (or euro/dollar) cost averaging’ approach.
-Spreading the timing of your investments over several periods can help smooth out volatility and potentially improve average returns over longer time periods.
+If you have capital to invest, but today’s climate makes you nervous, you could consider spreading the timing of your investments over a period by investing in tranches.
+The ‘pound (or euro/dollar) cost averaging’ approach can help smooth out volatility and potentially improve average returns over longer time periods.

-Ultimately, a long-term, diversified investment approach designed for your unique situation is the key to protecting and growing your capital, whatever the economic climate.
-While staying invested usually gives the best overall results, make sure you still review your planning once a year, or sooner if your circumstances change, to continue meeting your goals.
+Ultimately, a long-term, diversified investment approach is vital to help protect and grow your capital, whatever the economic climate.
+While a ‘keep calm and stay invested’ approach usually gives the best overall results over time, make sure you still review your planning once a year, or sooner if your circumstances change, to realign your investments with your risk profile and continue meeting your long-term financial goals.